--LogDGDP is the logarithm of the absolute difference in per capita GDP (PPP, in current international dollars) between Portugal and the European trading partner.
+- -DGDP is the absolute difference in per capita GDP (PPP, in current international dollars) between Portugal and the European trading partner.
 Loertscher and Wolter (1980) and Greenaway et al. (1994) provide empirical support for a negative relation between difference in per-capita income and IIT.
-Falvey and Kierzkowski (1987) suggest a positive sign for VIIT model and Loertscher and Wolter (1980) and Greenaway et al. (1994) provide empirical support for a negative relation between differences in percapita income and HIIT.
-The expected effect of this variable on exports and imports is positive;

-- LogEP is a proxy for differences in physical capital endowments.
-It is the logarithm of absolute difference in electric power consumption (Kwh per capita) between Portugal and the European partners.
+Falvey and Kierzkowski (1987) suggest a positive sign for VIIT model and Loertscher and Wolter (1980) and Greenaway et al. (1994) provide empirical support for a negative relation between differences in per-capita income and HIIT.
+The expected effect of this variable on exports and imports is positive; - EP is a proxy for differences in physical capital endowments.
+It is the absolute difference in electric power consumption (Kwh per capita) between Portugal and the

+European partners.
 Helpman and Krugman (1985), Helpman (1987) and Hummels and Levinsohn (1995) considered a negative relation between IIT and differences in factor endowments.
 Based on Helpman and Krugman (1985) and Bergstrand (1983), we expect a positive sign for the VIIT model and a negative sign for the HIIT model.
-The expected effect of this variable on exports and imports is positive; - LogEC is the second proxy for difference in physical capital endowments.
-It is the logarithm of absolute difference in energy use (1 kg of oil equivalent per capita) between Portugal and the European partners.
-A negative effect is expected on IIT and HIIT and a positive effect on VIIT, exports and imports; - LogMinGDP is the logarithm of the lower value of GDP per capita (PPP, in current international dollars) between Portugal and European partner.
+The expected effect of this variable on exports and imports is positive;

+- EC is the second proxy for difference in physical capital endowments.
+It is the absolute difference in energy use (1 kg of oil equivalent per capita) between Portugal and the European partners.
+A negative effect is expected on IIT and HIIT and a positive effect on VIIT, exports and imports; - MinGDP is the lower value of GDP per capita (PPP, in current international dollars) between Portugal and European partner.
 This variable is included to control for relative size effects.
-According to Helpman (1987) and Hummels and Levinshon (1995), a positive sign is expected; - LogMaxGDP is the logarithm of the higher value of GDP per capita (PPP, in current international dollars) between Portugal and the European partners.
+According to Helpman (1987) and Hummels and Levinshon (1995), a positive sign is expected; - MaxGDP is the higher value of GDP per capita (PPP, in current international dollars) between Portugal and the European partners.
 This variable is also included to control for relative size effects.
-A negative sign is expected (Helpman, 1987; Hummels and Levinshon, 1995); - Log IMI is the logarithm of the stock of immigrants in Portugal by partner-country.
-This variable is included to capture any effects of immigration on trade flows.
+A negative sign is expected (Helpman, 1987; Hummels and Levinshon, 1995); - IMI is the stock of immigrants in Portugal by partner-country.
 A positive effect of immigration is expected on imports, but not on exports.
 The expected effect on IIT, HIIT and VIT is positive.
-Blanes (2005) found a positive sign for the IIT model; - LogDIST is the logarithm of geographical distance between the Portugal and partner country.
+Blanes (2005) found a positive sign for the IIT model; - DIST is the geographical distance between the Portugal and partner country.
 Distance serves to proxy for transport costs.
 According to the gravitational model, a negative sign is expected for all models; - BORDER is a dummy variable that equals 1 if the partner-country shares a border with Portugal (i.e., Spain) and 0, otherwise.
-The expected sign is positive for all models;

-- LATIN is a dummy variable that equals 1 if the partner-country is a Latin country (i.e., Spain, Greece, France and Italy) and 0, otherwise.
+The expected sign is positive for all models; - LATIN is a dummy variable that equals 1 if the partner-country is a Latin country (i.e., Spain, Greece, France and Italy) and 0, otherwise.
 The expected sign is positive for all models.